Basketry Roadmap

 -

-Stable, Language-Agnostic Interfaces: The IR schema and stdio protocol will be versioned and stable throughout the 1.x lifecycle, enabling reliable integration with tools, plugins, and pipelines across language boundaries.
+Stable 1.x Interfaces: The IR schema and component protocol will be versioned and stable throughout the 1.x lifecycle, giving users and component authors a reliable foundation for long-term adoption.

 Beyond 1.0